nawka12/slightbar/README.md

 # SlightBar: Your Universal Search and Command Bar

 SlightBar is a sleek and powerful universal search and command bar for your desktop.
-It's designed to be a lightweight and fast way to access your applications, files, and commands with just a few keystrokes.
+It's designed to be a lightweight and fast way to access your applications, files, and AI-powered commands with just a few keystrokes.

 ## Features

-- **Universal Search**: Quickly find and launch applications, files, and folders on your system.
+- **Application & File Search**: Quickly find and launch applications and files on your system.
-- **Command Execution**: Run shell commands directly from the bar.
-- **Web Search**: Seamlessly search the web by prefixing your query with a keyword (e.g., `g search term`).
+- **AI Assistant**: Start your query with `?` to ask questions.
+The assistant can:
+    - **Search the web**: Get up-to-date information.
+    - **Get weather forecasts**: Check the weather for any city.
+    - **Answer general questions**: Powered by local or remote LLMs (Ollama, OpenAI, Anthropic).
-- **Customizable Hotkey**: Activate SlightBar from anywhere with a custom global hotkey.
+- **Global Hotkey**: Activate SlightBar from anywhere with `Ctrl + /`.
-- **Extensible**: The plugin-based architecture (coming soon) will allow for a wide range of additional features.
-- **Cross-Platform**: Works on Windows, macOS, and Linux.
+- **Configurable**: Type `!s` to open the settings view.
+Configure your AI provider, API keys, theme, and more.
+- **Platform**: Windows

 ## Getting Started